-By not following through, many times I would end up failing to fully obey God.
-At first, I did not realize this was a pattern I was in, but God has since help clarify this process for me.
+By not following through, many times, I would end up failing to fully obey God.
+At first, I did not realize this was a pattern I was in, but God has since helped clarify this process for me.
 So now, when God calls me to something, I have learned that many times I need to start praying or asking questions.
 Sometimes I might pray, “God help me to understand what obedience looks like in this situation.”
 Or I might ask, “God what is my first step here?”

 What Does Partial Obedience Look Like?

 There are also times I hesitate because I am uncomfortable with what God is asking me to do.
 We fail to obey God because something else or someone else is more important to us.
-At best this is lukewarm Christianity.
-It is like saying, “God you are not important enough” or “God, I do not trust you God enough to take the risk.”
+At best, this is lukewarm Christianity.
+It is like saying, “God you are not important enough,” or “God, I do not trust you God enough to take the risk.”
 It might be, “God, I want to please man so badly that I will not follow you fully. ” While I do not think we consciously say these things to God, our actions often speak for us.
 Sadly, there are many times I would rather not know the details of what I am supposed to do because then I feel I’m not obligated to do anything.
 Pretty sad, right?

 Shut It Down

-Back in late 2018, early 2019, God showed me I need to shut down my hardware consulting business.
+Back in late 2018, or early 2019, God showed me I need to shut down my hardware consulting business.
 This news left me in utter shock and dismay.
 God’s instruction led me to ask frustrated questions like, “God don’t you realize I have nothing else lined up?”
 Or “Don’t you know I would need to go get a job? ” At the time, I had more questions than I had answers and found myself at a complete loss.